Radio Romance (TV series)

 Radio Romance (Korean: 라디오 로맨스) is a 2018 South Korean television series starring Yoon Doo-joon and Kim So-hyun, with Yoon Park and Yura.
-It aired on KBS2's Mondays and Tuesdays at 22:00 (KST) time slot from January 29 to March 20, 2018.
+It aired on KBS2 from January 29 to March 20, 2018, every Monday and Tuesday at 22:00 (KST).
+The series is human romance drama that tells the story of a scripted top star becoming a radio DJ who never goes according to the script.

 Synopsis

-Song Geu-rim (Kim So-hyun) has always wanted to become a radio writer.
-However, because she lacks the writing skills, she was always forced to be an assistant writer.
-When her only show faces cancellation, she must secure her place as writer.
-So she decides to try casting Ji Soo-ho (Yoon Doo-joon), a top star actor who's known to have a "perfect life".
+Song Geu-rim (Kim So-hyun) has always wanted to become a radio writer, but was forced to be an assistant writer as she lacks the writing skills.
+When her only show faces cancellation, she must secure her place as a writer and decides to try casting Ji Soo-ho (Yoon Doo-joon), a top star actor who is known to have a "perfect life".